fsr-de/docs/electoral_code.md

 (4) The members of the election committee cannot run for election.

 (5) The election committee may call on additional people to assist in an election and vote counting.
-These people do not need to belong to the student body.
+These people do not need to belong to the student body but must not have run for election.

 (6) The Student Representative Group must provide the election committee with all materials necessary to prepare and conduct the election.